tomirgang/elbe_dev_container/README.md

     - The subfolder _result/images_ will contain image build results
 - The folder _scripts_ can contain additional workspace specific scripts.
 - The folder _sdks_ will be used for installing cross-compile toolchains.
+- The folder _tests_ contains automated tests for the workspace.

 ## Usage